Snowflake Social Communication Resource - 15 hour

 Children who are already based at New Bridge Nursery School will not automatically be prioritised for a placement in the resource.
 Children from across Reading Borough Council will be considered equally for a placement based on needs.

-Admission is through a multi-agency panel and be based on the child’s needs and circumstances; the current cohort of children attending the resource base and whether the admission of a new child will still ensure that all children attending the base are supported to meet their educational needs.
+Admission is through a multi-agency panel and is based on the child’s needs and circumstances; the current cohort of children attending the resource base and whether the admission of a new child will still ensure that all children attending the base are supported to meet their educational needs.

 Children considered for admission to the Snowflakes resource will: